What is BOLA – Broken Object Level Authorization?

 Identifying BOLA

-In addition, ThreatX provides visibility on potentially vulnerable API endpoints through several data points.
+In addition, ThreatX provides visibility on potentially vulnerable API endpoints through a couple data points.
 First, the details for each attack (as described above) are correlated to each endpoint targeted.
-Second, we compare observed requests for each endpoint against the expected usage defined in the approved API schema (e.g., checking where and how resource IDs are exposed in the API interfaces).
-Finally, failed requests are analyzed for various error conditions that indicate potential BOLA vulnerabilities.
+Second, failed requests are analyzed for various error conditions that indicate potential BOLA vulnerabilities.

 How Our Approach Is Unique